electron/electron/docs/tutorial/automated-testing.md

 #### Connect WDIO to your Electron app

-After the configuration wizard finished running your `wdio.conf.js` will look as following:
+After the configuration wizard finished running your `wdio.conf.js` should include roughly the following content:

 ```js title='wdio.conf.js' @ts-nocheck
 import fs from 'node:fs'